- Students may be appointed to the following positions:

 Preparing and Processing PTFs

-- The pay scales on the Graduate School website are to be used in completing the PTF.
+- The pay scales on the Graduate School website are to be used when completing the PTF.
 Note that the appointment salary on PTFs for Fall, Spring, and Academic year is always the 9-month salary, although the actual length of employment may be for a different period of time.
 On summer PTFs, the 3-month salary is the base.

 - Admission to a graduate program